GaltresIT/vision-app/README.md

 Running the App

 Run the Flask app:

-    bash

     python multi-lang-app.py

 Access the app in a web browser at http://localhost:5000.

 🖼️ Using the App

 Choose your language (English or French).
 Upload an image and ask a question related to it.
 Get an insightful response based on advanced AI analysis. 🧠💡

 🔧 Docker Support

 Build the Docker image:

-    bash

     docker build -t multi-lang-app .

 Run the Docker container:

-    bash

     docker run -p 5000:5000 multi-lang-app